cdrummey216/whoami/whoami.md

 On the walk back from the garage to my office, I glimpsed a large cross on the neighbors porch.
 I looked at it for a moment and then I spoke the word "Hello" and smiled.
 I turned West and looked up.
 "Pollux.
 Alhena.
 Betelgeuse."
 About 20 feet away, I spotted a small brown rabbit on the edge of my driveway.
 I got down on my knees and lifted my arms to the sky because I knew it was an answer.

+### 01/06/2022 19:59
+I am here at my desk.
+I have just returned from a brief studio session in my garage where I was jumping up and down, the fullest extensions in to the deepest squats.
+I was jumping into my body, pushing up from my innermost heels to the very top of my spine.
+I ended the session staring straight up into the rafters.
+I walked outside into the yard and the flood lights clicked on.
+I started walking back to my office and lights clicked back off, and the space under the great fir tree was washed with darkness again.
+No stars tonight, its overcast.
+My eye was caught by a silhouette and, at a second glance, I recognized the rabbit at the edge of my driveway.
+We stared at each other for a while because I was searching for the right words.

+I was thinking, _I knew him, but did he know me_?

+Finally, the words.
+I heard my voice speak to him, "Your will be done.
+Made real, through me."
+He paused for a moment and then darted into the shadows in a direction I had not seen him choose before.
+I turned also, and followed my path back to my desk where I looked at the clock and started writing.

 # Part 5: How to be intentional? (a: Framing, universal truth)

 ## Framing the World